When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 To efficiently secure your Internet activities, you need a capable VPN based outside of the Fourteen Eyes countries.
 Additionally, the best VPNs employ military-grade encryption and strong security protocols to ensure your identity is protected online.

-Only a few VPNs check all the necessary boxes.
-ExpressVPN is our top recommendation for hiding your data from the Fourteen Eyes Alliance and their associated intelligence agencies
+Only a few VPNs meet all the necessary criteria.
+NordVPN is our top recommendation for hiding your data from the Fourteen Eyes Alliance and its intelligence agencies.
+It's among the most secure VPNs, powered by high-end protocols and tough encryption.
+Plus, it goes through regular audits to prove that it collects zero personally identifiable data.

 Using an Anonymous Email and Alias